xavidop/dialogflow-cx-cli/docs/docs/flows/train.md

 INFO Flow trained
 ```

+!!! info "Is it taking longer than expected?"
+    That is okay, depending on the amount of data to train it takes longer.

 ## Useful Links

 If you want to learn more about Dialogflow CX flow train execution, refer to the [official documentation](https://cloud.google.com/dialogflow/cx/docs/concept/flow).